 Wednesday, February 19, 2025

-Simple Replay built into OBS
+Simple OBS Replay using built in features

-Uses everything built into OBS, no scripts.
 It will replay what is on your program feed, suitable for a single camera shoot where you want to have some sort of replay.

-1 button to set an OUT point
+Press a button to set an OUT point

 1>